Iridium-Lo/dosser/readme.md

 - didn't add Params as I want this to be compatible on computers and phones

 ### Computer

+- got clone this repo (for the dossers who can't figure that out...)
 - `python track-dose.py`

 ### Mobile

 - copy and past the code into a python app on your phone
-- more convenient as most people always have their phone on them
+- more convenient as most people always have their phone on them (like dossers)